Want a Step by Step How to make Sourdough Focaccia guide? The most important part of making any type of homemade bread is kneading the dough properly.

 Focaccia is one of those recipes that are perfect because you can top it with whatever you want or eat it plain.

-- 1-1/2 cups sourdough starter (always feed your starter the day before you are going to bake and stir before measuring)
+- 1-½ cups active sourdough starter (always feed your starter the day before you are going to bake and stir before measuring.
+The sourdough starter needs to be active)

 - 1 cup warm water